dev-11/direct-line-test/README.md

 ## Software Engineer Python Test

-Create a REST endpoint that return the sum of a list of numbers e.g. `[1,2,3] => 1+2+3 = 6`.
-You are free to use any Python 3 framework, however, try and keep the usage of the third- party library to a minimum.
+Create a REST endpoint that returns the sum of a list of numbers e.g. `[1,2,3] => 1+2+3 = 6`.
+You are free to use any Python 3 framework, however, try and keep the usage of the third-party library to a minimum.

 The list of numbers is expected to arrive from a backend service and for this test you can hard code the list using the following line.
 ```python